GabeScott/standard-works-vault/General Conference/2020 April - Come and Belong.md

 Joseph was a lot like you and me.
 Though Joseph made mistakes, God used him to accomplish His great purposes.

-President Thomas S. Monson often repeated these words of advice: “Whom the Lord calls, the Lord qualifies.”
+President Thomas S. Monson often repeated these words of advice: “Whom the Lord calls, the Lord qualifies.”[^13]

-The Apostle Paul reasoned with the Saints in Corinth: “Consider your own call, brothers and sisters: not many of you were wise by human standards, not many were powerful, not many were of noble birth.”
+The Apostle Paul reasoned with the Saints in Corinth: “Consider your own call, brothers and sisters: not many of you were wise by human standards, not many were powerful, not many were of noble birth.”[^14]

 God uses the weak and the plain to bring about His purposes.
-This truth stands as a testimony that it is God’s power, not man’s, that accomplishes His work on the earth.
+This truth stands as a testimony that it is God’s power, not man’s, that accomplishes His work on the earth.[^15]

+## Hear Him, Follow Him

-When God appeared to Joseph Smith, He introduced His Son, Jesus Christ, and said, “Hear Him!”
+When God appeared to Joseph Smith, He introduced His Son, Jesus Christ, and said, “Hear Him!”[^16]

 Joseph spent the rest of his life hearing Him and following Him.